iblancasa/kiali-tracing-tutorial/steps/00-setup.md

 You can install it with `make cert-manager`.
 The installation will verify itself.

 ### OpenTelemetry Operator for Kubernetes
-The [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) will be used to deploy `Instrumentation` instances.
+The [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) will be used to deploy `OpenTelemetryCollector` and `Instrumentation` instances.

 You can install it with `make opentelemetry-operator`.